-- A campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.

-- An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution. - WCC CSA report form can be found on the college's P-Drive in the "Forms" folder.
+- A campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.

-Title WCC Department, Club or Organization Dean of Students/Student Conduct Officer Student Services Academic Deans -Health and Occupational Division -Transfer, Business and Social Sciences Division Student Clubs and Organizations Academic and Cultural Enrichment (ACE) Criminal Justice CSI Club Christian Fellowship Club Dental Hygiene Club Engineering Club Forensics HOSA Club Human Services Club Phi Beta Lambda Phi Theta Kappa Regional Physical Therapy Assistant Club Outdoor Adventures Club Student Government Association Student Nurses Organization (Freshman) Student Nurses Organization (Sophomore) Student Veterans of America (SVA) Wytheville Collegiate Players Young Farmers Student Support Advisors and Outreach Coordinators TRIO Programs- Project Aim, Talent Search, Upward Bound Advisors and Counselors Student Services College Success Coaches Student Services Coordinator of Student Clubs and Greek Organizations Student Services Title IX Coordinator Student Services Deputy Title IX Coordinator Finance and Administrative Services HR Director Human Resources Public Relations and Grants Coordinator Educational Foundation
+Title WCC Department, Club or Organization Dean of Students/Student Conduct Officer Student Services and Academic Development Academic Deans Health Profession and Medical Services Division Transfer and Educational Partnership Division Student Clubs and Organizations Academic and Cultural Enrichment (ACE) Criminal Justice CSI Club Christian Fellowship Club Dental Hygiene Club Engineering Club Forensics HOSA Club Human Services Club Phi Beta Lambda Phi Theta Kappa Regional Physical Therapy Assistant Club Outdoor Adventures Club Student Government Association Student Nurses Organization (Freshman) Student Nurses Organization (Sophomore) Student Veterans of America (SVA) Wytheville Collegiate Players Collegiate Young Farmers Student Support Advisors and Outreach Coordinators TRIO Programs- Project Aim, Talent Search, Upward Bound Advisors and Counselors Student Services College Success Coaches Student Services Coordinator of Student Clubs and Greek Organizations Student Services Title IX Coordinator Student Services Deputy Title IX Coordinator Finance and Administrative Services HR Director Human Resources Public Relations and Grants Coordinator Educational Foundation